 The Glyphosate Debate in Brief

-Glyphosate is a non-selective herbicide used to kill grasses and broadleaf weeds.
-Glyphosate is used in many chemical cocktails as the base ingredient with other chemicals added to it to achieve a specific outcome such as to target specific species, to be used in and around water and to be used for specific environments.
+Glyphosate is a non-selective herbicide used to kill grasses, broadleaf and trifoil weeds as well all vegetation in general.
+Glyphosate is used as the base ingredient with other chemicals added to it to achieve a specific outcome such as to target specific species, to be used in and around water and to be used for specific environments such as grazing land.
 It works by preventing plants from making certain types of protein needed for growth.
-Glyphosate stops the shikimic acid pathway which transport amino acids through the plant and some microorganisms.
+Glyphosate stops the shikimic acid pathway which transport amino acids through the plant.
+That is the basic way that chemicals kill plants.

 Raw glyphosate is classed as being toxic but resides in the lowest level of toxicity.
-When applied in low doses the chemical's harm is minimal to us as far as research has shown.
-When applied in higher doses, glyphosate throws up controversy as to its safety.
-As far as we all at Mossy Rock have read and understand the dangers to us and our pets and children are thus:
+When applied in low doses the chemical's harm is minimal, but is none the less still harmful and above all....TOXIC (labels all over the bottle should give this away).
+When applied in higher doses, glyphosate throws up controversy as to its safety and necessity of use anywhere.
+As far as we all at Mossy Rock have read and understand the dangers to us and our pets and children are the following:

 - Carcinogenic (cancer causing) - most likely not as there is not solid evidence to back this up sufficiently....burnt toast!